Moonbean Café to remain open until works starts this fall

 “We’re still in the final stage of drawing our plans for the [village] to make a final review,” he said, which he expected to complete in the next several months.

 The interior remodeling plan for the 5,400-square-foot, three-story building next door at 1133 Pleasantville Road will not affect The Patio, or the office space in the basement and second floor.
-The third floor would be renovated to accommodate two apartments, a one-bedroom and a two-bedroom.
+The third floor would be renovated, with the assistance of services like Long Island kitchen remodeling, to accommodate two apartments, a one-bedroom and a two-bedroom.
 Third-floor tenants would move downstairs, he said.

 The space between the buildings will be turned into a stamped concrete open patio to provide space for outdoor dining.